MaellinJoyDineros/EC-MyPersonalWebsite-Dineros/content/post/2020-12-01-r-rmarkdown/index.en.Rmd

 ## Fun Facts About Me:

 -   I can finish any mystery/romance book in a day.
 My current favorite romance book is "Love & Words" by Christina Lauren and mystery book is "The Killing Game" by Iris Johansen.
 -   I have two gray kittens and two Maltese Poodles!
+My cats are named Sky and Mittens (he looks like he's wearing socks!) and my dogs are named Mikmik and Potchi (after Filipino sweet snacks).
 -